Stone tool: Evolution

 Archaeologists classify stone tools into industries (also known as complexes or technocomplexes) that share distinctive technological or morphological characteristics.

 In 1969 in the 2nd edition of World Prehistory, Grahame Clark proposed an evolutionary progression of flint-knapping in which the "dominant lithic technologies" occurred in a fixed sequence from Mode 1 through Mode 5.
 He assigned to them relative dates: Modes 1 and 2 to the Lower Palaeolithic, 3 to the Middle Palaeolithic, 4 to the Upper Paleolithic, and 5 to the Mesolithic, though there were other lithic technologies outside these Modes.
 Each region had its own timeline for the succession of the Modes: for example, Mode 1 was in use in Europe long after it had been replaced by Mode 2 in Africa.

 Clark's scheme was adopted enthusiastically by the archaeological community.
-One of its advantages was the simplicity of terminology; for example, the Mode 1 / Mode 2 Transition.
+One of its advantages was the simplicity of its terminology; for example, the Mode 1/Mode 2 Transition.
 The transitions are currently of greatest interest.
-Consequently, in the literature the stone tools used in the period of the Palaeolithic are divided into four "modes", each of which designates a different form of complexity, and which in most cases followed a rough chronological order.
+Consequently, in the literature, the stone tools used during the Palaeolithic are divided into four "modes", each of which denotes a different level of complexity and, in most cases, follows a rough chronological order.